ankane/eps/README.md

 ## Probability [master]

-To get probabilities for predictions with LightGBM classification, use:
+To get the probability of each category for predictions with classification, use:

 ```ruby
 model.predict_probability(data)